 Pseudo-random number generators.
 Equivalent to RNGs.
-(Pseudo refers to the fact that computers cannot make true random numbers, it is not a judgment about their security or quality).
+(Pseudo refers to the fact that computers cannot make true random numbers; it is not a judgment about their security or quality.)
 Pronounced as letters.
-Spell out on first use in public-facing documents.
+Spell out or briefly define on first use.